Fostering is fun!

 We are in need of volunteer foster families for our Forever Home Rescue dogs coming from the south each week.
 Our dogs are rescued from overpopulated shelters where dogs are euthanized if homes are not found for them.
 We like to bring a few dogs north each week to homes in New England where prospective adopters can meet the dog prior to deciding whether to adopt.
 Most of the time the first applicant we send ends up taking the dog home!
 The average length of time that a dog stays in a foster home is two to three weeks (much less for pups, longer sometimes for older dogs).
 If you had to go away, we can arrange to move the dog to another foster.

-Currently we are especially in need of homes without other dogs for some of our dogs who need to be 'only' dogs.
+We also always need homes without other dogs for some of our dogs who need to be 'only' dogs.

 Fosters should live within a 20 mile or so radius of Medfield, MA in order to be able to get their dogs to open houses, but pickups and dropoffs can be arranged around peoples' work schedules.